HowProgrammingWorks/SelfAssessment/Skills/NodeJS.md

   - ECMAScript modules: 👂 heard
   - node:module: 🎓 known
   - Caching in CJS and ESM: 👂 heard
-  - Modules as singletons: 👂 heard
+  - Modules as singletons: 🖐️ used
   - Contexts and scripts node:vm
   - Dependencies: npm, node_modules: 🖐️ used
   - Dependencies: package.json and package lock: 🖐️ used
   - Module-based permissions model
-  - Isolation with modularity
+  - Isolation with modularity: 👂 heard
   - Dependency injection: 👂 heard
   - DI containers: 👂 heard
   - Coupling and cohesion